 Sometimes the cells of the cervix start to change without you having any symptoms.
 The abnormal cells can be found and treated before they turn into cancer.
-A Cervical Screening Test can detect the presence of HPV and early cell changes
+A Cervical Screening Test can detect the presence of Human Papillomavirus Virus (HPV) and early cell changes

 You can have a Cervical Screening Test at:

-Your results will be sent to your doctor or health service, in about one to two weeks.
-Make sure you contact your doctor for your results.
-Always see your doctor if you have any new symptoms e.g. unusual bleeding.
+Your results will be sent to your GP or health service in about one to two weeks.
+Make sure you contact your GP for your results.

-Most changes to the cells of the cervix are due to an infection called HPV—Human Papilloma Virus.
+Most changes to the cells of the cervix are due to an infection called Human Papillomavirus (HPV).

-There is a vaccine available that can prevent new infection with some of the types of HPV that have been associated with causing cervical cancer, anal cancer and genital warts.
-It is advised that young people are vaccinated before they have been exposed to the virus e.g. before they have had any sexual contact.
-The vaccine is available in Australia, free, for boys and girls aged 12 and 13 under the National HPV Vaccination Program.
+There is a vaccine available that can prevent infection with some types of HPV that have been associated with causing cervical cancer, anal cancer and genital warts.

-Women still need to have regular Cervical Screening Tests from the age of 25, even after having the vaccine.
+Women and people with a cervix still need to have regular a Cervical Screening Test from the age of 25, even after having the HPV vaccine.

 National Cervical Screening Program—additional resources, including HPV and cervical cancer, and resources in other languages